My-Backend-Projects/aws-s3-clone-python/README.md

 ---

-# AWS S3 Bucket Clone with Simple Python Server
+# AWS S3 Bucket Clone (Python)

 This project implements a simple AWS S3 bucket clone using Python.
-It allows users to create buckets, add objects to these buckets, and retrieve information about the buckets through a simple HTTP server.
+It allows users to create buckets, add objects to these buckets, and retrieve information about the buckets.

 ## Features